 Back from Nashville...straight hair again...Wallace St. Bridge

 Country Fireball at Mariposa

 1998 – Untogether is a complete musical departure for Lori and a journey into the "trip-hop" genre.
-Its deemed "before its time" and the second release by Virgin Music Canada.
-Producers Opium Concepts include Juno Award-winning producer Eric Ratz (Billy Talent, Monster Truck, Arkells), Domenic Macri, and John Gilbert.
+It's deemed "before its time" and the second release by Virgin Music Canada.
+Producers of Opium Concepts include Juno Award-winning producer Eric Ratz (Billy Talent, Monster Truck, Arkells), Domenic Macri, and John Gilbert.

 The song "The Future Is Here" is featured over the closing credits for the movie The Hanging Garden starring Sarah Polley.

-Although the record was quickly "shelved" mere weeks after its release date due to restructuring at the record company, Lori heralds Untogether is where she found her voice both as a singer and as a writer.
+Although the record was quickly "shelved" mere weeks after its release due to restructuring at the record company, Lori heralds Untogether as where she found her voice both as a singer and writer.

 Opium Concepts: Eric Ratz, Domenic Macri & John Gilbert - Juno Party

 Members of the highly acclaimed Toronto band The Sharks - Cleave Anderson, David Baxter, and Bazil Donovan (Blue Rodeo) join Lori in the studio and on tour.

 Accepting SOCAN #1 Award with David Baxter for Martine St. Clair's "Usure De Jours."